Explore Science-first Philosophy

 You realize that all of your structured thoughts — from counting fruit to debating politics to forming religious belief — exist in this human layer.

-Why This Is Foundational for TST
+Why Two-Layers Is Foundational

 If you want to live legal, moral, and fair…